ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 The following chapter explains the working process and the decisions made while working on Chirp! as a team

+## GitHub

+The group used different functionalities on GitHub to help coordinate the responsibilities of different members as well as staying on track with regards to completing the weekly project requirements.

+The usage of project-boards, issues, code-review and actions enabled the group to coordinate its efforts as well as gaining familiarity with how to use these tools to write code and produce cohesive projects in larger groups.

+However, the GitHub functionalities were not all used equally right from the start as all group members were still quite new to working with git.

+To start with the issues were copy-pasted from the project-requirements, but after meeting with the TA there came an increased focus on rewriting the project-requirements in to actual issues.
+This helps keep track of why different changes are necessary, what smaller tasks are required to ensure that the overall issue is resolved as well as keeping track of which issues are the most pressing.

+Another beneficial rule to follow is keeping main protected.
+This way code changes can only be added to main after a minimum of one approving reviews.
+This is good because otherwise you might overeagerly push changes to main without double-checking whether these changes are actually sound.

 ## Group Contract
 While working on a group project such as Chirp!, it is important for the group to reach a consensus regarding the work process and expectations for the final product.
 Usually, this is done via a group contract drafted before work on the project begins.
 A contract can be of great benefit in resolving issues that may arise during the working process.
 It provides individual members with a concrete reference point if one or more members are not living up to the agreed-upon standards.